Cincinnati Concrete Lifting Contractor

 - US Departments of Transportation prefers the use of polyurethane concrete lifting for sagging bridge approaches or removing dips in highways.
 The main reason being the lightweight characteristic of the material which will not overburden the soil

-Slab Curl Repair
+Slab Curb Repair

 Warehouses, factories and other locations that utilize heavy machinery can experience slab curl.
 The edges of the concrete slabs deflect up or down.
 This can damage machinery that travels over the slabs.
 Polyurethane foam injection will stabilize these slabs.